microsoft/semantic-kernel/dotnet/src/Connectors/Connectors.Memory.Kusto/README.md

     .Build();
 ```

-## Important notes
+## Important Notes

-### Coisine similarity
+### Cosine Similarity
-At this time, coisine similiarity is not baked in into Kusto.
-It is add to the database hosting the collections when the first collection is created.
+As of now, cosine similiarity is not built-in to Kusto.
+A function to calculate cosine similarity is automatically added to the Kusto database when the first collection is created.
-This is done by creating a function in the database.
-This function is not deleted when the last collection is deleted.
-This is done to avoid the cost of creating the function each time a collection is created.
+This function (`series_cosine_similarity_fl`) is not removed.
+You might want to delete it manually if you stop using the Kusto database as a semantic memory store.
 If you want to delete the function, you can do it manually using the Kusto explorer.
 The function is called `series_cosine_similarity_fl` and is located in the `Functions` folder of the database.

-### Append Only Store
+### Append-Only Store
-Kusto is an append only store.
+Kusto is an append-only store.
 This means that when a fact is updated, the old fact is not deleted.
-This is not a problem for the semantic memory connector as it will always use the latest fact.
+This isn't a problem for the semantic memory connector, as it always utilizes the most recent fact.
-This is achieved by using the (arg_max)[https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/arg-max-aggfunction] aggregation function together with the (ingestion_time)[https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/ingestiontimefunction] function.
+This is made possible by using the (arg_max)[https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/arg-max-aggfunction] aggregation function in conjunction with the (ingestion_time)[https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/ingestiontimefunction] function.
-It should have little implications, however, in case the user will query the underlying table manually, they should be aware of this behavior.
+However, users manually querying the underlying table should be aware of this behavior.

+### Authentication
+Please note that the authentication used in the example above is not recommended for production use.
+You can find more details here: https://learn.microsoft.com/en-us/azure/data-explorer/kusto/api/connection-strings/kusto